-Upon promotion, an employee shall be compensated at the same step in the salary range for their new classification, subject to the following provisions:
+Upon promotion, an employee shall be compensated at the same step in the salary range for his/her new classification, subject to the following provisions:

 - a.
-Except for the provisions of sub-paragraphs b and c below, no employee shall receive greater than ten percent (10%) increase upon promotion. - b.
-If "A" Step of the classification upon promotion is greater than ten percent (10%) increase, the employee shall be compensated at "A" step upon promotion. - c.
-If the employee would be eligible for a step increase within eleven (11) months of the date of promotion in their classification before promotion, then the Director of Human Resources may authorize an increase greater than ten percent (10%) upon promotion.
+Except for the provisions of sub-paragraphs b and c below, no employee shall receive greater than eleven percent (11%) increase upon promotion. - b.
+If "A" Step of the classification upon promotion is greater than eleven percent (11%) increase, the employee shall be compensated at "A" step upon promotion. - c.
+If the employee would be eligible for a step increase within eleven (11) months of the date of promotion in his/her classification before promotion, then the Human Resources Director may authorize an increase greater than eleven percent (11%) upon promotion.

-C. Labor-Management Relations Committee

-The City and HBMT participate in a Labor-Management Relations Committee as follows:

-- 1. The Association and the City recognize that the participation of employees in the formulation and implementation of personnel policy and practices affects their well-being and the efficient administration of the Government.
-The parties further recognize that the entrance into formal agreement with each other is but one act of joint participation, and that the success of a labor-management relationship is further assured if a forum is available and used to communicate with each other.
+- C. Labor-Management Relations Committee The City and MEA participate in a Labor-Management Relations Committee as follows: - 1.
+The Association and the City recognize that the participation of employees in the formulation and implementation of personnel policy and practices affects their well-being and the efficient administration of the Government.
+The parties further recognize that the entrance into a formal agreement with each other is but one act of joint participation, and that the success of a labor-management relationship is further assured if a forum is available and used to communicate with each other.
 The parties therefore agree to the structure of Labor-Management Relations Committees (LMRC) for the purpose of exchanging information and the discussion of matters of concern or interest to each of them, in the broad area of working conditions, wages and hours. - 2.
 The City of Huntington Beach shall have an LMRC.
 The formation of this LMRC shall not serve as the basis for reopening the meet and confer process to modify this MOU. - 3.
 The LMRC shall meet monthly.
-The City shall be represented by the City Manager (or designee), the Director of Human Resources (or designee), and Department Heads.
+The City shall be represented by the City Manager (or designee), the Human Resources Director (or designee), and Department Heads.
 Four (4) representatives at these meetings shall represent the Association. - 4.
 The City agrees that any meeting conducted under this Article shall be conducted in facilities furnished by the City, and Association representatives shall be released from their duties at work to attend the LMRC. - 5.
 The parties shall exchange agenda items five (5) workdays before each scheduled LMRC meeting described in this section.
 Matters not on the agenda may be discussed by mutual consent.
 If either party timely forwards an agenda, the meeting will be held.